gravitational/provisioner/README.md

     * public_subnets: an array of string of public subnets CIDR
     * region: AWS region the VPC belongs to
     * vpc_id: VPC id, can be empty  if the new VPC is to be created
-    * internet_gateway_id: internet gateway id, can be empty when not passing VPC ID
     * nat_gateways: an array of NAT gateway as strings on each of availabity zone, can be empty when not passing VPC ID
     * azs: an array of string of availability zones